ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # YQ - a golang data file processor for YAML/XML/JSON, has similar language as jq
-yq '.a.b[0].c' file.yaml  # read a jq like path in yaml file yq some.xml -o yaml     # convert xml to yaml yq some.xml -o json     # convert xml to json yq some.yaml -o xml     # convert yaml to xml
+yq '.a.b[0].c' file.yaml  # read a jq like path in yaml file yq some.csv -o yaml     # convert csv to json yq some.xml -o yaml     # convert xml to yaml yq some.xml -o json     # convert xml to json yq some.yaml -o xml     # convert yaml to xml